AbdelrahmanElMahdy/Experience/README.md

 # Experience Website

-Experience Web Application is here! to make it easy to share your experience with a specific private or governmental foundation , in this way others can benefit from your experience
+Experience Web Application is here! to make it easy to share your experience with a specific private or governmental foundation , in this way others can benefit from your experience, our aim
 * try not to make the same mistake as he made
 * encourage these foundation to start developing